Your 9-Point SEO Checklist for 2019

 Once you do that, you can start using those terms on your site to draw traffic and, more importantly, potential customers.

-On this page, we'll touch on each step of keyword research generally – but if you want to learn more, we delve into this concept more thoroughly in our beginner's guide to keyword research.
+In this SEO checklist, we'll touch on each step of keyword research generally – but if you want to learn more, we delve into this concept more thoroughly in our beginner's guide to keyword research.

 Create a seed list of keywords